On the Utility of Koopman Operator Theory in Learning Dexterous Manipulation Skills: Experimental Evaluation

-To investigate sample efficiency, we trained policies on a varying number of demonstrations ([10, 25, 50, 100, 150, 200]).
-In Fig.~\ref{fig:imitation_learning}, we report the training time, imitation error, and task success rate for each method as a function of the number of demonstrations when tested on the same 200 test instances used to evaluate general efficacy.
+To investigate scalability and sample efficiency, we trained policies on a varying number of demonstrations ([10, 25, 50, 100, 150, 200]).
+In Fig.~\ref{fig:imitation_learning}, we report the training time, imitation error, and task success rate for each method as a function of the number of demonstrations when tested on the same 10,000 instances used to evaluate general efficacy.

-\textit{Training time}: A key observation from these plots is that, KODex's training time increases at a significantly lower rate compared to the baselines as we increase the number of demonstrations, suggesting that KODex scales much better than the baselines.
+\textbf{Training time}: We observe that KODex scales with the number of demonstrations significantly better than the baselines, as evidenced by its training time growing at considerably lower rates.

-\textit{Imitation error and Task success rate}: We find that unstructured models (NN and LSTM) fail to demonstrate a consistent monotonic decrease (increase) in imitation error (task success rate) as we increase the number of demonstrations.
-In stark contrast, structured methods (NDP, NGF, and KODex) are able to leverage additional demonstrations to consistently drive down imitation errors and improve task success rates.
-KODex almost consistently achieves the lowest imitation error and highest task success rate with the fewest number of demonstrations, which is closely followed by NGF.
-These observations suggest that KODex tends to be more sample efficient than the baselines.
-This superior performance is likely due to the rich structure induced by the Koopman operator theory and the resulting effectiveness in capturing nonlinear dynamics.
-The only exception to this trend is observed for the Object Relocation task, in which KODex requires 150 demonstrations to perform comparably well to the other structured methods (NDP, NGF).
-We conjecture this is due to the fact that the hand base needs to move across a large task space for this task and thus the trajectories exhibit high-variance in the demonstrations.
+\textbf{Imitation error and Success rate}: We find that unstructured models (NN and LSTM) fail to demonstrate a consistent monotonic decrease (increase) in imitation error (task success rate) as the number of demonstrations increase.
+In stark contrast, structured methods (NDP, NGF, and KODex) are able to consistently drive down imitation error and improve task success rate.
+KODex almost consistently achieves the lowest imitation error and the highest task success rate with the fewest number of demonstrations, and is closely followed by NGF.
+These observations suggest that KODex tends to be comparably, if not more sample efficient than the baselines, thanks to the rich structure induced by the Koopman operator and the resulting effectiveness in capturing nonlinear dynamics.
+The only exception to this trend is the Object Relocation task, in which KODex requires 150 demonstrations to perform comparably to NGF.
+We speculate this is because the demonstrations for this task exhibit high variance as the hand base moves across a large space, and KODex requires more demonstrations to capture the reference dynamics.